 1. Leadership.
 This is number one, as it always is.
 Change comes from top, and executives must be the ones delivering corporate messaging about the values, vision and overarching purpose of the organization.
 Leaders must also embody these cultural touchstones with everything they do.
 Print them up and hang them on the wall if you need to; just make sure everybody knows where the ship is headed and who’s at the helm.

 2. Recognition.
 Make sure your priorities are clear by rewarding those who reflect them.
 Recognition is effective at all levels, from a simple card to a public display, and serves to put your money where your mouth is by showing that the organization truly values and supports the people who help it achieve its vision.

 3. Betterment.
 Organizations that “do it right” revisit and restructure their corporate culture again and again.
 Nothing is stagnant.
 Instead, leadership analyzes competitors and clients within its industry and successful companies outside of its industry to establish benchmarks and best practices and then makes adjustments.

 Textbooks could be (and have been) filled with strategies and tactics to improve corporate culture and create alignment.
 The answers are out there if you need them.
-The key, however, is to ensure before embarking on an ERP implementation that the organization’s culture is a bulwark for employee’s to trust in and lean on when seas get choppy.
-And to do this, you need to include org change in your implementation strategy from the very beginning.
-While the techniques may be a little soft, the results are anything but.
-Learn more about Panorama’s organizational change management methodology or schedule an ERP consultation today.
+The key, however, is to ensure – before embarking on an ERP implementation – that your organization’s culture is something your employee’s can lean on when seas get choppy.
+Panorama’s ERP consultants can ensure that you include change management in your implementation strategy from the very beginning.